See the USA's top 50 Disc Golf Cities.

 “Here if you throw it in the water, it will be pretty tough to get your disc back,” said Leatherman.
 “I have tried and failed more than a few times.”

 Gear: After you donate a few of your favorite discs to the local aquatic life, you have a few options for finding replacements.
 Just opened in August 2018 is a disc golf store in Allentown itself, Discinsanity.
 If you happen to be southeast of Allentown, Leatherman recommends D-town Disc Golf.
+You can check out more of the area's disc golf equipment retailers in the UDisc app's disc golf shop directory (see how to do that here) or on our Stores website.

 Guides: Both Frederick and Leatherman said the place to go for advice and possible playing buddies is the Lehigh Valley Disc Club Facebook page.
 Leatherman also suggested the Sellersville Disc Golf Facebook page as another source for helpful locals.